ethereum/EIPs/EIPS/eip-proxy_storage_slots.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 Delegating **proxy contracts** are widely used for both upgradeability and gas savings.
-These proxies rely on a **logic contract** (also known as implementation contract or master copy) that is `delegatecall`ed into.
+These proxies rely on a **logic contract** (also known as implementation contract or master copy) that is called using `delegatecall`.
 This allows proxies to keep a persistent state (storage and balance) while the code is delegated to the logic contract.

 To avoid clashes in storage usage between the proxy and logic contract, the address of the logic contract is typically saved in a [specific storage slot](https://blog.zeppelinos.org/upgradeability-using-unstructured-storage/) guaranteed to be never allocated by a compiler.
-This EIP proposes a set of standard slots where proxy information is stored.
+This EIP proposes a set of standard slots to store proxy information.
 This allows clients like block explorers to properly extract and show this information to end users, and logic contracts to optionally act upon it.

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->